(note that this is not legal advice, but may make you aware of some of your options.)

-Additionally, fear of retaliation and termination are particularly strong disincentives for heavily indebted residents who cannot readily match into another residency program or overcome the retaliatory letters of recommendation from program directors and attendings as they attempt to find a position elsewhere.
-If you are able to transfer to another program, will you lose a year?
+Additionally, fear of retaliation and termination are particularly strong disincentives for heavily indebted residents who cannot readily match into another residency program or overcome the retaliatory letters of recommendation from program directors and attending physicians as they attempt to find a position elsewhere.
+If you are able to transfer to another program, will you lose a year or more?
 Have to start from scratch?
 Be forced into another specialty just to take a position somewhere in order to become board certified in something and employable in the future?
+Some who have been forced out of residency are unable to match into anything else and are unable to become board certified in any field whatsoever.
 If you stay and “win,” what kind of work environment will you face every day for the remaining years of your residency?
 Your reputation is tarnished whether you fight or don’t.
 Is it worth litigation to attempt to preempt an unjustified termination?
+Is it better to just run while you can?
 This complex situation makes physician residents a vulnerable population and helps explain why systemic challenge and change are so rare.
 It also explains why bad actors and harmful personalities can remain entrenched in their power positions indefinitely.
 They are hiding and protected in an environment that has been too slow to change and too resistant in expelling them.
 For all of Medicine’s technologic and intellectual advancements, some of its training environments remain in a primitive state.

 From our own experiences and from conversations with dozens of residents across the country, the number affected by these issues is not small.
 If you have responsibilities that you have not met, then make the changes and efforts to meet them.
 In most instances, residency programs will (and must) work with you towards your development and improvement.
 That is their mandate.
 Both sides bear responsibilities.
 However, if your program is in violation of required processes, procedures and learning/working environment duties; if your program is failing you and your colleagues; if your program is doing you actual harm, do not accept it.
 Stepping forward (even if anonymously) and joining your voice with others will be instrumental in gaining attention and fomenting change in the systems upon which so many depend for well-being, education, and livelihood.
 Remaining silent can only purchase you persistence of the dysfunctions of the status quo – not only for yourself, but for your colleagues and for those that follow after you.
 The time has come to drive compliance, transparency and change.
 We believe that we are helping to force open a window for action and that the time to act is now.
 If not now, when?
 What does your conscience tell you to do?